Ove2000/Proiect_Workshop_DeltaHUB_Ove/README.md

 | `data.md` | Raw datasets used in the project  |
 | `heatwave_analysis_prompt.md` | The prompt used for the AI agent |

-> **Note:** Adjust the file names above to match the actual files in your repository.

 ---

 ## 🛠️ Methods & Tools